styladev/shopware5/README.md

 - Place the *StylaSEO* folder at the following location of your Shopware installaton: `engine/Shopware/Plugins/Local/Frontend`

 - Once the code is in place, access your Shopware administration page.
-The Styla SEO Enhancements Shopware module can be configured and activated under **Configuration -> Plugin Manager -> Installed**.
+The Styla Magazine Plugin can be configured and activated under **Configuration -> Plugin Manager -> Installed**.

 - Click on the Pencil (edit) icon to edit the plugin settings:
     - **Styla Magazine ID**: Your Styla username which is provided to you by your Styla account manager.